Vyral/anne-stewart-blog/_posts/2024-10-25-portland-market-update-trends-and-seller-strategies.md

 {% include excerpt.html %}

-Are we heading towards a market crash or a buyer's market?
-Let's talk about what we're seeing in the market in relation to what we've experienced this year and some of the economic factors involved.
+Are we heading towards a market crash or a buyer’s market?
+Let’s talk about what we’re seeing in the market in relation to what we’ve experienced this year and some of the economic factors involved.

 **There is no market crash in sight.** Just to clarify things, according to all the statistical data, we are not heading towards a market crash.
 We are far from an economic crash, and you’ll know if we’re headed for one if there is a sudden, steep drop that feels like it will never end.